MichaelChatzidakis/Mn_Classifier_CNNs/README.md

 `python test_unknown_spectra.py`

+The path to the weights can be specified in the script.
-The path to the file can be specified in the script.
+The path to the EELS spectra can be specified in the script.
 HyperSpy is required to load the EELS file.